Tackling TPS pre-course work - TPS Modular Students

 In TPS exams there will be no objective test questions and no pro-formas available.

-In addition, there are 4 FR modules, 5 ABS modules or 2 Afin modules that need to be covered as part of your pre-course work.
+In addition, there are two FR modules, five ABS modules or two Afin modules that need to be covered as part of your pre-course work.
 These modules will not be taught in class, and are fully examinable in the mock exams and the actual exam.

 There are CABLE guides available to help you work through the pre-course work.
 The pre-course work will be tested in a pre-course test (‘PCT’) for each subject that needs to be completed by 9am on your first day of class.

 Now some good news for you – there are no specific pre-course modules to work through for TPS Tax!

 However, your preparation time for Tax should focus on working though the step-up guide on CABLE.
 Just like the step-up guide discussed above, this will show you how your TPS Tax knowledge will be built from your PoT knowledge.